associative-connection/associative-connection.github.io/content/uk/posts/at-the-mountains-of-madness-1936.md

 series: []
 # Top image for the post
 image: "/uk/images/posts/at-the-mountains-of-madness-1936/cover.jpg"
-# Hide from home page
+# Hide from home and other main page
-hideFromHomePage: false
+hideFromCenter: false
+# Hide from archive page
-hideFromArchives: true
+hideFromArchives: false
+# Hide from everything but the archive
+hideFromSection: false
 ---
 https://en.wikipedia.org/wiki/At_the_Mountains_of_Madness
 <!--more-->